 The egg is the key to female reproduction.
 The egg is produced in the Ovaries and is released monthly and is an important role in the female reproduction system.
 The egg descends into the Fallopian Tubes and into the Uterus.

 Sperm attaches to the egg either in the fallopian tubes or uterus to allow for pregnancy.
 Sperm has traveled through the Vagina and Cervix into the uterus and in some cases continues into the fallopian tubes

 Fertilization occurs when sperm attaches to the egg and the proper response then follows.

 Pregnancy occurs within the female’s uterus and lasts for 9 months.

-Ova – female sex cells or gamete are large in size.
-They are much larger than the sperm.
+Ova – female sex cells or gametes are large in size.
+They are much larger than sperm.
 These cells mature while in the ovaries.

 Oogenesis can be defined as the creation of an ovum.

-– Is a tubular tract that leads from uterus to exterior of female body.
+– It is a tubular tract that leads from the uterus to the exterior of the female body.

 – Its width and length can stretch during birth and sexual intercourse.